Matthew MacKay

 Matthew MacKay (born 5 August 1981 in Summerside) is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2015 provincial election.
 He represents the electoral district of Kensington-Malpeque as a member of the Progressive Conservative Party.

 On May 9, 2019, MacKay was appointed to the Executive Council of Prince Edward Island as Minister of Economic Growth, Tourism and Culture, and Minister responsible for Greater Summerside.

+He was re-elected in the 2023 general election.
+MacKay was left out of cabinet when the new government was sworn-in on April 14, 2023.

 Prior to his election to the legislature, MacKay was also a real estate agent in Summerside for Century 21.